 My counseling approach is based on scientific methods helping you identify, connect, and move forward towards your goals, guided by your values and what matters to you.

-If you want to know more about on how to overcome Limiting Beliefs of life abroad, Check my free Workshop here
+If you want to know more about on how to overcome Limiting Beliefs of life abroad, Check my Workshop here

 Do get in touch with me if you need help to navigate the challenges of your international life, I’m here for you.
 You are not alone!